 The Router is responsible for establishing and managing the connection between the Modem and network’s clients ( wired and wireless ) connections.

-Normally, ISPs will install a modem for you and provide the internet on the modem, then, you should place your router in a suitable location and connect it to the modem.
+Normally, ISPs will install a modem for you and provide the internet on that.
+Then you should place your router in a suitable location and connect it to the modem.
 The modem connects to the router using a network cable (usually a Cat6 cable).
 Here’s an overview of this connection:

 In situations like these, you should place your router in a suitable location and connect it to the modem.
 The modem connects to the router using a network cable (usually a Cat6 cable).